Unthrottled/spring-webflux/README.md

 Means many things to many people.

-Project Reactor defines it as:

->An asynchronous programming paradigm concerned with data streams and the propagation of change.
-This means that it becomes possible to express static (e.g. arrays) or dynamic (e.g. event emitters) data streams with ease via the employed programming language(s).

-The folks over at spring say:

->Refers to programming models that are built around reacting to change: network component reacting to I/O events, UI controller reacting to mouse events, etc.
-In that sense, non-blocking is reactive because instead of being blocked we are now in the mode of reacting to notifications as operations complete or data becomes available.

 There is even a **Reactive Manifesto** which defines *Reactive Systems* as the following:

 >Systems that are Responsive, Resilient, Elastic and Message Driven.